 We discuss this issue in more detail in Section 6, below.

-Inadmissible crimes are those which keep a person from being able to enter the U.S. lawfully or to become a U.S. citizen or green-card holder.
+Inadmissible crimes are those which keep you from being able to enter the U.S. lawfully or to become a U.S. citizen or green-card holder.
 Such crimes include:

 - Any crime involving moral turpitude (“CIMT”) committed within five (5) years of entry into the United States,21